gaurav-S8/museum-text-classifier/README.md

 - Explore dataset structure through token statistics, dataset distribution, and text length analysis
 - Evaluate model performance using accuracy, precision, recall, macro-F1, and confusion matrices
 - Diagnose dataset labeling issues and correct validation-set anomalies to ensure fair evaluation
-- Compare multiple transformer architectures (BERT, RoBERTa, DistilBERT, BioMedBERT) and identify best-performing model
+- Compare multiple transformer architectures (BERT, RoBERTa, DistilBERT, BioMedBERT) and identify the best-performing model

 ## Dataset
 The dataset consists of text records from multiple museum institutions, each entry containing descriptive metadata associated with cultural or archival items.
 The data was originally provided in JSON format with inconsistent key structures and varying field completeness across institutions.

-Each record includes short textual descriptions, institutional labels, and additional metadata fields.
-As part of preprocessing, duplicated or empty entries were removed, field names were normalized, and mislabelled instances were corrected.
+Each record includes short textual descriptions, institutional labels, and metadata fields.
+As part of preprocessing, duplicated or empty entries were removed, field names were harmonized, and mislabeled instances were corrected.
 The final dataset was prepared for supervised learning by assigning each cleaned record to one of the museum institution classes.

 ## Methodology
-- Cleaned and standardised noisy museum text data with inconsistent keys and missing values
+- Cleaned and standardized noisy museum text data with inconsistent keys and missing values
-- Applied tokenisation and lemmatisation to analyse text structure and common terms
+- Applied tokenization and lemmatization to analyze text structure and common terms
 - Addressed label inconsistencies and validation issues to ensure fair evaluation
-- Evaluated models with accuracy, precision, recall, macro-F1, and confusion matrices
 - Fine-tuned multiple transformer models for multi-class text classification
+- Evaluated models using accuracy, precision, recall, macro-F1, and confusion matrices

 ## Tools & Libraries